TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 ---
 title: >
-  Chore Updates: Vite 8, TypeScript 6, Storybook 10
+  Updates: Vite 8, TypeScript 6, Storybook 10, pnpm 11
 tags: infinisheet
 thumbnail: /assets/images/frontend/npm-package.png
 ---

-wise words

-* Given frozen shoulder haven't had a chance to keep dependencies up to date
-* Tried to keep applying dependabot automated updates but hit a problem with some builds in my test matrix failing
+My [frozen shoulder]({% link _posts/2026-07-17-frozen-shoulder.md %}) problem means I haven't had a chance to keep dependencies up to date on my [InfiniSheet]({% link _topics/infinisheet.md %}) project.
+I tried to keep applying dependabot automated updates but hit a problem with some builds in my test matrix failing.

-* First problem was `api-extractor` complaining of API changes for my packages when built against React 19
-* Didn't have the time or energy to figure it out, so removed from test matrix
-* Then found that my Node 24 builds were hanging during Playwright install
+The first problem was `api-extractor` complaining of API changes for my packages when built against React 19.
+I didn't have the time or energy to figure it out, so removed React 19 from the build matrix.
+Then I found out that my Node 24 builds were hanging during Playwright install.
+So I removed that build too.

-* Again removed from test matrix
-* Single remaining test matrix build seemed to work but dependabot had seemingly given up in disgust and stopped trying to apply updates
-* Also have about 30 outstanding security issues due to out of date dependencies, together with many dependabot failures to update transitive dependencies
+The single remaining build continued to work but dependabot had seemingly given up in disgust and stopped trying to apply updates.
+I also have about 30 outstanding security issues due to out of date dependencies, together with many dependabot failures to update transitive dependencies.

-* So left it until my shoulder improved enough to have a proper go.
-May take some time.
-* Also get the fun of doing first significant round of updates since switching to `pnpm`
+I left it until my shoulder improved enough to have a proper go.
+It may take some time.
+I also get the fun of doing the first significant round of updates since [switching]({% link _posts/2026-02-23-securing-npm-supply-chain.md %}) to `pnpm`.

-Let's see what we've got outstanding
+Let's see what we've got outstanding.

 ```
 % pnpm outdated